General Liability Insurance for Contractor’s and Small Businesses

 |Contractors||Home Businesses||Small Businesses|

-The cost of general/business liability insurance depends on a few factors, one being your industry.
+The business/general liability insurance cost depends on a few factors, one being your industry.
 Industries that are prone to injury and damage given the nature of the work involved are likely to see higher rates.
 Other factors include:

 - How long you’ve been in operation